woodrow-shen/fork-and-rename-me/README.md

 Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325))
-are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so [Project] can authoritatively publish future releases.
+are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so Grafana can authoritatively publish future releases.

   - [x] Fork the [Snapcrafters template](https://github.com/snapcrafters/fork-and-rename-me) repository to your own GitHub account
   - [X] Rename the forked Snapcrafters template repository
   - [X] Update logos and references to `[Project]` and `[my-snap-name]`
   - [ ] Create a snap that runs in `devmode`
-  - [ ] Register the snap in the store, **using the preferred upstream name**
+  - [X] Register the snap in the store, **using the preferred upstream name**
   - [ ] Add a screenshot to this `README.md`
   - [ ] Publish the `devmode` snap in the Snap store edge channel
   - [X] Add install instructions to this `README.md`